BaconCoding74/Review-Scrapping/README.md

 You need to provide url for the item to scrap review in shopee_url.txt

+# Miscellaneous
-Do contact me if you need any help :D
+Do contact me if this personal project violated any laws.
+Also can contact me if you need any help I didn't implement error handling :P